boilerrat/awesome-decentralized-autonomous-organizations/readme.md

 - [Sablier](https://sablier.finance/) -  a protocol for real-time finance built on the Ethereum blockchain which allows you to create money streams.
 - [Smart Invoice](https://smartinvoice.xyz/) - Smart Invoice enables clients and service providers to transact with fewer intermediaries.
 - [Superfluid](https://www.superfluid.finance/) - the leading asset streaming protocol that enables Web3 native subscriptions, salaries and rewards for DAOs and crypto-native businesses.
 It can be used to describe cash flows and execute them automatically on-chain over time in a non-interactive way.
+- [Thrivecoin](https://www.thrivecoin.com/) - scalable, equitable rewards for web3 communities.
+We make it easier and faster for web3 communities to reward contributors - and it’s all on-chain.
 - [Utopia](https://www.utopialabs.com/) - streamlining management of contributor payments is a game changer for any team in the Web3 space!
 Unify Accounting.

 ## Personal Planning